575 Bright Horizons jobs in the United Kingdom

 Responsibilities:

-• Develop and deliver workshops and training sessions for parents, educators, and community groups on child development topics.
+• Develop and deliver training workshops for early years professionals on child development topics.

-• Contribute to program development and evaluation within the organization.
+• Contribute to program development and quality improvement initiatives.

 Qualifications:

-• Minimum of 5 years of post-qualification experience working with children and adolescents in clinical or educational settings.
+• Minimum of 5 years of experience working directly with young children and families in a developmental or therapeutic capacity.

-• Excellent observation, communication, and interpersonal skills, with the ability to build rapport with children and their families.
+• Ability to build rapport and trust with children and their families.

 This advertiser has chosen not to accept applicants from your region.